IanWold/ianwold.github.io/Site/Posts/reclaim_agile_the_clever_trick_agile_coaches_don't_want_you_to_know.md

 The hope at this point is that by having divorced your team from the language of Scrum, you can change the process by talking about your new words instead of talking about process.
 This is another area that can't be rushed, and you might be surprised by what the first candidate is.
 Before too long, you'll surely have a sprint (or, perhaps a _cattle drive_) where everyone on the team has been impeded by a particular process.
 Motivate a conversation here about this process, but use your new word and avoid talking about process.

-Keeping your team entrenched in the new language keeps the team away from considering "what does the Scrum Guide say about this process?" because the Scrum Guide says nothing about _cattle drives_.
+Keeping your team entrenched in the new language keeps the team away from considering "what does the Scrum Guide say about this process?" because the Scrum Guide says nothing about _haystacks_ or _saddle ups_.
 Make the first process change on a process that everyone agrees needs to be changed when they are all agreeing that it needs to be.
 After the first change, others will be easier.

 ## Incorporate Ideas

-There will be a lot of ideas suggested.
-"Cattle Drives should be _X_" or "The Haystack should be _Y_".
+There will be a lot of ideas suggested. "'Circling the herd' should be _X_" or "A 'stampede' should be _Y_".
 Create a framework for trying ideas: agree to try ideas for a time, hold rigidly to them, then after that period of time reevaluate.
 Did the idea work?
 Keep it.
 Did it fail?
 Discard it.
 Something in-between?
 Adapt.
 Again: _you_ don't need to like the ideas here.
 Rather, _someone_ does, and that's the indicator of success.

 When new ideas are incorporated, your process changes.
 Don't bill this as a process change.
 Instead, it's an update to a word that others don't fully understand anyway.
 After all, other teams are talking about your team in terms of "cattle drives" or whatever.
-They don't know what that is - you can tell them, and you can tell them different things months apart.
+They don't know what that is - you can tell them, and you can tell them different things months apart, just make sure you're approachable - you'll be surprised how far you can stretch your process, and somehow others will be able to work with you _because humans tend to be rather adaptable_.
 Don't worry here, just own your process.
 Whatever your words are, they're your team's words.

 Some might yet object to new ideas because the almighty Scrum Guide doesn't contain it.
 You can jokingly assert that the Scrum Guide says nothing about your new word(s), but your team should be sufficiently motivated to make changes when they're considering them.
 If you lose a battle that's okay, you're in it for the long haul to win the war.
 Consensus and buying in is crucial to making fundamental changes.